ITS Service Changes

-- This will be a free service for current faculty, staff, and students.
+- This is a free service for current faculty, staff, and students.

-- Each user will have a storage quota of 50 GB.
+- Each user has a storage quota of 50 GB.

 - UVa Box is offered for storage of University-related files containing non-sensitive or moderately sensitive data, not files containing highly sensitive data.